ksharindam/pdfcook/README.md

 The project has many bugs that I am trying to fix.

 ### Changes over original project
 * doesn't write negative page numbers
 * move page (translate) now works
 * can use even and odd page set in apply command
+* duplex mode is now working